-- (1) To teach you to gather, evaluate and present scientific information; and - (2) For PSU undergraduates: to offer you a better understanding of the nervous system through discussion and presentation of current topics in neuroscience research, a visit to the Oregon National Primate Research Center, and exposure to graduate students pursuing original research - (3) For OHSU graduate students: to provide you with the opportunity to organize and present current topics in neuroscience research, and gain experience teaching and assessing undergraduate students
+- (1) To teach you to gather, evaluate and present scientific information; and - (2) For PSU undergraduates: to offer you a better understanding of the nervous system through reading, discussion and presentation of current topics in neuroscience research, interdisciplinary art projects, a visit to the Oregon National Primate Research Center (ONPRC), and direct exposure to graduate students pursuing original research - (3) For OHSU graduate students: to provide you with the opportunity to organize and present current topics in neuroscience research, and gain experience teaching and assessing undergraduate students

-The course begins with a REVIEW of key topics in physiological psychology, including neurons, glia, synapses, neural networks, gross anatomy, neocortex, some specific cognitive networks, and various staining, imaging and other techniques.
+The course begins with a DEEP REVIEW of key topics in physiological psychology, including neurons, glia, synapses, neural networks, gross anatomy, neocortex, some specific cognitive networks, and various staining, imaging and other techniques.

 We then focus on a book by neurologist V.S.
 Ramachandran ("Phantoms in the Brain"), and examine case studies of patients experiencing a host of neurological disorders, from phantom limb pain to anosognosia, temporal lobe epilepsy and hemispatial neglect.
-Undergraduate students will research and prepare presentations on individual chapters for delivery in class.
+Undergraduate students will research and prepare presentations on individual chapters for online delivery.

-We will then concentrate on TWO research topics this term: (1) DRUGS OF ABUSE; MODELING ADDICTION and (2) DRUGS OF ABUSE; THEORIES OF ADDICTION.
-Our visiting neuroscience graduate students will choose one review article for each topic, and research and prepare introductory presentations for delivery as class lectures.
-Our graduate students will lead seminars to discuss current research on the topic, and will develop assessments (quizzes, short assignments), and (with supervision) help score these assessments.
+We will then concentrate on a current research topic, which this term is: NEURODEGENERATION.
+Our visiting neuroscience graduate students will choose review articles, and research and prepare introductory presentations for delivery as class lectures.
+Our graduate students will lead seminars to discuss ongoing research on the topic, and will develop assessments (quizzes, short assignments) and (with supervision) help score these assessments.

 PSU undergraduate students will read the review article/chapters chosen by each graduate student.
 Further instructions will come from our graduate participants later in the course.
+PLEASE CHECK d2l for updates.

-This term we also have the unique opportunity to visit the Oregon National Primate Research Center, to meet with scientists and tour the facility itself!
+This term we also have the unique opportunity to virtually visit the Oregon National Primate Research Center, and meet with research scientists!